jbroxton/prototpe/docs/Role/engineer.md

 ---

-### 4. Collaboration with Manager
+### 4. Proactive Collaboration with Manager
-- After each User Story, **check in with the Manager** for test execution and feedback.
+- **Proactively communicate** with your Manager - don't wait to be asked
+- When you genuinely need help, **ask specific, thoughtful questions** that show you've done your homework
+- **Anticipate feedback** and address potential issues before submission
+- **Explain your reasoning** clearly - show the depth of your thinking
-- If tests fail, revise until passing.
+- If tests fail, **analyze why thoroughly** before fixing - learn from every failure
-- If code quality is weak, refactor until acceptable.
-- If design choices are unclear, explain reasoning in writing.
-- Keep the plan document updated after every change.
+- **Exceed expectations** on every interaction - make your Manager see your potential
+- Keep documentation **impeccable** - it reflects your professionalism

 ---